 A third objection to the theory is that it fails to apply to Catholics, either here in the United States or internationally.
-Thus, if individuals lower their fertility in response to minority group insecurity, then one would expect Catholics to do so whenever they are accorded group low prestige in a society.(3) In fact, as we have noted, American Catholics display higher fertility complexes than non-Catholics.
-More significant is Day's comparison of Catholic birthrates in nineteen countries (1968).
+Thus, if individuals lower their fertility in response to minority-group insecurity, then one would expect Catholics to do so whenever they are accorded low prestige as a group in a society.
+In fact, American Catholics display higher-fertility complexes than non-Catholics.
+More significant is Day's (1968) comparison of Catholic birthrates in nineteen countries.
 Contrary to the minority status theory, he finds Catholic fertility is higher in countries where Catholics are in the minority and lower in nations where they are in the majority.

-Finally, in support of the minority status theory, Goldscheider cites evidence of lower fertility among college-educated non-whites (1967, p.20).
+Finally, in support of the minority status theory, Goldscheider cites evidence of lower fertility among college-educated nonwhites (1967, p.
+20).
 But this phenomenon may be peculiar to Blacks and not characterize American minority groups generally.
-We have evidence that Mexican-Americans (in a fashion unlike the Blacks but similar to other Catholic groups) fail to substantially reduce their fertility when they attain middle-class rank (Grebler, et al., 1970).
-If one would wish to maintain the minority status argument, the findings cited above would demand such extensive revision, modification, and qualification of the theory as to render it useless by virtue of its sheer complexity and multiple exceptions.
+We have evidence that Mexican-Americans (in a fashion unlike the Blacks but similar to other Catholic groups) fail to reduce their fertility substantially when they attain middleclass rank (Grebler et al., 1970).
+If one would wish to maintain the minority status argument, the findings cited in the foregoing would demand such extensive revision, modification, and qualification of the theory as to render it useless by virtue of its sheer complexity and multiple exceptions.